2017 HackadayPrizeFinal Video

-Those of us who have never struggled with a vision impairment beyond a need for corrective lens may take for granted the ability to see obstacles, gauge oncoming vehicles before crossing a street or find the entrance to our favorite coffee shop.
+Those of us who have never struggled with a vision impairment beyond a need for corrective lens may take for granted the ability to see obstacles and navigate crosswalks.
 These everyday activities can be challenging and intimidating for the visually impaired.
-Guide dogs are one option to provide this additional guidance.
+Guide dogs are one option to provide assistance.
 However, access, cost, maintenance and/or allergies may make ownership impractical.
 'Guiding Eyes for the Blind' estimates that “only about 2 percent of all people who are blind and visually impaired work with guide dogs.” (“Mobility” https://nfb.org/blindness-statistics)

 Assistive canes have their own limitations.
 While useful to detect low-level obstacles and walls, a cane cannot detect head-to-chest level obstacles (i.e., tree branches).
-Assistive canes cannot determine the location of entryways without direct contact, identify objects, or detect traffic condition.
+Assistive canes cannot identify obstacles, or detect a walk signal.

 There are wearable devices in or near market to address some of these issues, but their costs are in the range of $2000.